How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 Now comes the next challenge — finding the perfect engagement ring!

-If you’re already familiar with some aspects of the diamond-buying process, you can skip ahead.
-And if you want to learn more, then read our intro guide to lab-grown diamonds and our easy-to-follow buying guide before jumping into your lab-grown diamond engagement ring search.
+If you are already familiar with some aspects of the diamond-buying process, feel free to skip ahead.
+If you want to learn more, then read our intro guide to lab-grown diamonds and our easy-to-follow buying guide before jumping into your lab-grown diamond engagement ring search.

 3 of our favorite places to buy lab-created diamond engagement rings

-First up, lab-grown diamonds are 100% identical to mined diamonds.
+First up, lab-grown diamonds are real diamonds.
+They have the same physical, chemical, and optical properties as mined diamonds.
 The processes for cutting and polishing a lab-grown diamond are the same as for mined diamonds.
 Similarly, the inspection and grading processes are the same, and the same laboratories perform them.

 With that out of the way, let’s jump to the exciting part — how to buy a lab-grown diamond engagement ring online.

-Intro to How to Buy a Lab-Grown Diamond Engagement Ring Online - The Ultimate Guide
+What You Need to Know About Buying a Lab-Grown Diamond Engagement Ring Online

-Many online retailers, such as James Allen, Clean Origin, Ritani, and more, can even help you custom-design your ring or buy diamonds individually for it.
-And one online retailer, With Clarity, will even create a replica 3D model of the engagement ring that you are considering, which gives you the ability to assess the looks and feel of the ring.
+Many online retailers, such as James Allen, Ritani, and more, can even help you custom-design your ring or buy diamonds individually for it.
+And one online retailer, With Clarity, will even create a replica 3D model of the engagement ring that you are considering, which gives you the ability to assess the look and feel of the ring.
 Free of charge!

 Follow the steps below, and you’ll be sure to end up with a fantastic lab-grown diamond engagement ring at the very best price.